Care & Treatment

 - Managing foods and drinks.
 Avoiding alcohol, caffeine, and other beverages and foods that may contribute to UI can help improve bladder control.
 Avoiding any fluids between dinner and bedtime (other than sips of water for taking medications, if needed) may help reduce nighttime trips to the bathroom.

-- Losing weight may also improve bladder control if you are overweight.
+- Losing weight may also improve bladder control in women if you are overweight and have stress or mixed incontinence.

 - Pelvic floor muscle exercises (Kegel exercises).
 These exercises help strengthen the muscles that help support the bladder and urethra.
 Many patients start with instructions from their healthcare provider.
 You might be referred to a specialized nurse or physical therapist to help make sure you are contracting the right muscles.